-This page provides you with Makeup Artist resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Makeup artist resume.
+This page provides you with Makeup Artist resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Makeup Artist resume.

 “Is it really needed?
 Can’t I just write my past experience, which shows I’m qualified”.